Latest Lido DAO (LDO) News Update

 Deep Dive

-Overview: Allows any user to trigger validator exits through Lido’s withdrawal contract, reducing reliance on centralized operators.
+Overview: Implements EIP-7002, allowing any user to trigger validator exits through Lido’s withdrawal contract, streamlining unstaking.

 Conclusion